SURGICAL TECHNOLOGIST

 Surgical Technologist Responsibilities

 A patient's life largely depends on the competence and diligence of the surgical technologist.
 Surgical techs are critical surgical team members as they'll need a quick mind and cool head to perform their job duties.
-Surgical technologist responsibilities include passing instruments to the surgeon, transporting patients to and from the operating room (OR), and preparing and sterilizing the OR for surgery.
+Becoming a surgical technologist means that your responsibilities will include passing instruments to the surgeon, transporting patients to and from the operating room (OR), and preparing and sterilizing the OR for surgery.

 A surgical technologist must perform a series of tasks to be prepared for every surgery: